Are Work Illnesses Eligible To Receive Workers’ Compensation?

 The law requires this reporting so that employers and the state can continually improve working conditions for employees.
 It is important to see a doctor if you suspect that you have any serious illness or disease.
 If you think that it may have been caused by or related to your employment, you should be sure to mention that as well.

-Illnesses that Arise Long After Exposure
+Some Illnesses Arise Long After Exposure

 Workers often do not realize that they have been exposed to toxic chemicals or other harsh substances until long after the fact.
 Exposure may only begin to cause problems for the worker years after exposure.